 – Most people are not tech-savvy enough to start downloading Linux ISO and install it.

 – Users are increasingly moving away from desktop computers to mobile devices like phone/tablets.

 The problem is that we not only have unreasonable expectations but also unreasonable metrics for our unreasonable expectations.
-I think to call a certain year the “year of the Linux desktop” we need stop looking at the number of Linux install on desktop environment and start looking at the factors that’s stopping Linux from crossing that tipping point and becoming a dominant force in desktop market.
+I think to call a certain year the “year of the Linux desktop” we need to stop looking at the number of Linux install on the desktop environment and start looking at the factors that’s stopping Linux from crossing that tipping point and becoming a dominant force in the desktop market.